Spectrum Estimation through Kirchhoff Random Forests: Sampling Kirchhoff forests

 satisfy

 and

 \end{thm}

-Using Walker's alias algorithm to sample arrows at a given vertex at cost $O(1)$, we get a total sampling cost for one trajectory in $O(n (\bar\lambda q_0^{-1} + \ln( \alpha q_0^{-1}))$ for large $n$ and small $q_0 / \bar\lambda$.
-In the case when we start from the weight matrix, this of course amounts to assuming that each non-zero entry has been previously read once.
-The numerical cost of this operation is of the order of the edge number.
-However as soon as we go to Monte Carlo estimation of the expectation of different observables along our random trajectories, i.e., empirical mean computations for these observables, the repeated sampling cost is almost linear in the number of nodes and not the number of edges, as long as $q_0$ is a fixed small fraction $\epsilon$ of the mean eigenvalue $\bar\lambda$, that is $\epsilon = q_0 / \bar\lambda \leq n q_0 / \alpha$.
+Using Walker's alias algorithm to sample arrows at a given vertex at cost $O(1)$, we get a total sampling cost for one trajectory in $O(n (\nt{\beta} q_0^{-1} + \ln( \alpha q_0^{-1}))$.
+In the case when we start from the weight matrix, this of course amounts to assuming that each non-zero entry has been previously read once. \nt{The total sampling cost of one coupled forest thus scales with the number of nodes.
+However, it grows rapidly as $q_0$ approaches zero.
+In our experiments, we find that setting $q_0$ to a small fraction of the mean degree\footnote{\nt{we call mean degree here the mean value of the diagonal of $W$: it is equal to the mean eigenvalue of $-L$, thus the notation $\bar\lambda$}} ($q_0=\epsilon \bar\lambda$ with $\epsilon\approx0.01$) already produces very good results.}